nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       It carries out segmentation and reassembly of application data and multiplexing and de-multiplexing of multiple channels over a shared logical link."
       `Bluetooth Core Specification`_, Version 5.3, Vol 1, Part A, Section 1.1.

+   Low-density parity-check (LDPC)
+      A class of error correcting codes that may be employed for providing error correction of transmission errors in communication systems.

    Low Latency Packet Mode (LLPM)
       A mode that allows shorter connection intervals than specified in the `Bluetooth Core Specification`_.